Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 to the evaluation experiment, such that the assessment plan and process, as well as the outcomes, were captured in written form.
 Link to documents if possible.
-Types of impact assessment include data protection impact assessments, e.g. under GDPR.[4]Environmental and social impact assessment frameworks are also available.
+Types of impact assessment include data protection impact assessments, e.g. under GDPR.\[5\] Environmental and social impact assessment frameworks are also available.

 # Credits